 - 10 drop organic Ylang Ylang essential oil

 Pour all ingredients into a bottle and roll between palms to distribute the oils evenly.

 This blend is so useful!
 You'll find that it has an infinite number of applications.
 Apply liberally to moisturize and relax.
 It's also appropriate for minor skin irritations.
 Aloe vera and lavender essential oil are commonly known for their abilities to promote healthful skin.
 Peppermint is cooling and refreshing.

 - 2 oz organic Peppermint, Cucumber, Lavender, or Lemon Balm Hydrosol (or other hydrosol of choice)

 - 5 drops organic Lavender essential oil

 Mix all ingredients, pour into a 4 ounce bottle, and apply to the skin as often as desired.
-Store in the refrigerator - the coolness will provide additional relief to hot, sunburned, and irritated skin.
+Store in the refrigerator - this will provide additional coolness for hot skin.